revisit-studies/reVISit-studies.github.io/tutorials.md

 Now, we will take the study we just created and add another component based on a user-created HTML file.
 This allows for some additional customization of the component.

 The HTML code below uses the extensive D3.js library.
-It renders a simple, horizontal barchart.
+It renders a simple, horizontal bar chart.
 Copy and paste this HTML into a document called “bar-chart.html” in the “basic-questionnaire-study” directory.

 ``` HTML
 <!DOCTYPE html>